samuelmbp/CV/README.md

 ## Soft Skills

-- Punctual & proactive
 - Excellent communicator
-- Adaptable & team player
+- Adaptable and team player
-- Fast learner & curious
+- Fast learner and curious
 - Methodical approach to work load
 - Problem solver with attention to detail